adaptivemgmt/datamonster-api/docs/examples.rst

 How to Data Upload
 ^^^^^^^^^^^^^^^^^^^

-Currently the API supports the ability to search for data groups one owns, check the processing status, and upload valid DataFrames.
-One must still upload data through the UI - specifying the schema.
-The API is meant to programmatically refresh the data.
+The API is meant to programmatically refresh existing data uploads.
+The initial upload that specifies the schema must still be uploaded via UI.
+Currently the API supports the ability to search for data groups one owns, check the processing status, and uploading valid DataFrames to existing data groups.

 ..  code::

     for data_group in dm.get_data_groups():
         print(data_group)

-Alternatively, one can fetch a data group by its ID and view it's status:
+Alternatively, one can fetch a data group by its ID and view its status:

 ..  code::

     dg = dm.get_data_group_by_id(1012)
     dg.get_current_status()

-To view the columns of the data group, and hence the schema, to verify the type of data we wish to reupload:
+To view the columns (and schema) of the data group in order to verify the type of data we wish to re-upload:

 ..  code::